Fredric

 childhood disorders, dementia, mental disorders due to a general

-medical condition, substance-related disorders, anxiety disorders,
+medical condition, substance-related disorders, anxiety

-somatoform disorders, factitious disorders, dissociative
+disorders, somatoform disorders, factitious disorders,

-disorders, sexual and gender identity disorders, eating disorders,
+dissociative disorders, sexual and gender identity disorders,

-sleep disorders, impulse-control disorders, adjustment disorders
+eating disorders, sleep disorders, impulse-control disorders,

-or personality disorders.
-Benzodiazepams such as diazepam or
+adjustment disorders or personality disorders.
+Benzodiazepams

-klonazepam are common treatments for anxiety disorders but are
+such as diazepam or klonazepam are common treatments for anxiety

-exceptions, are only used to treat psychotic patients.
+medications that, with a few exceptions, are only used to treat

-Buprenorphine is used to treat opiate dependence, but is not
+psychotic patients.
+Buprenorphine is used to treat opiate

-approved for any other diagnosis.
-Disulfiram is used only in the
+dependence, but is not approved for any other diagnosis.

-treatment of alcohol dependence.
+Disulfiram is used only in the treatment of alcohol dependence.

-[0078] Depression can run in families, and usually starts between
+[0078] Depression can run in families, and usually starts

-for depression, including antidepressants and talk therapy.
-Many
+treatments for depression, including antidepressants and talk

-depressed people do best by using both.
+therapy.
+Many depressed people do best by using both.

 [0079] Depression is considered separate and distinct from other